-Introductory sessions cover all aspects of major vector-borne diseases and offer a thorough grounding in the systematics of medically important arthropods, the main processes regulating vector populations, and in the biology of vector–parasite and vector–vertebrate interactions.
+This programme combines theoretical and practical training in biology and control of disease vectors and the human pathogens they transmit.
+Students will gain specialised skills in the molecular biology of infectious diseases, and will cover all aspects of major vector-borne diseases.
+The course also offers a thorough grounding in the systematics of medically important arthropods, processes regulating vector populations, and the biology of vector–parasite and vector–vertebrate interactions.

 - demonstrate advanced knowledge and understanding of the biology of vectors and intermediate hosts of human pathogens together with methods for their control